 For the second year in a row, Rackspace scored 100 percent on the Human Rights Campaign’s Corporate Equality Index, keeping us on the list of companies named “Best Places to Work for LGBTQ Equality.”

-“Rackers, would-be Rackers, and our customers now know that Rackspace truly is a place where we can bring our whole selves to work.
+“Making this list shows our commitment to fostering a diverse, engaged workforce,” said Rackspace Chief People Officer Laura Sue D’Annunzio.
+“Rackers, would-be Rackers, and our customers continue to see that Rackspace truly is a place where we can bring our whole selves to work.
 Inclusion on this list helps make Rackspace an even more attractive destination employer.”

 The perfect score also means Rackspace, alongside some of our customers and partners, including Amazon, Google and Microsoft, is included in the HRC’s “Buying for Equality Guide,” which features products and services from companies which demonstrate a commitment to LGBTQ equality.

 Now in its seventeenth year, the HRC’s Corporate Equality Index is the national benchmarking tool on corporate policies and practices pertinent to lesbian, gay, bisexual and transgender employees.
 The help advance best practices for LGBTQ workplace inclusion that should be expected of large employers.